 Air TravelRichmond International Airport (RIC), off I-64 exit 197A, is served by Air Canada, (888) 247-2262; AirTran, (800) 247-8726; Allegiant, (702) 505-8888; American Airlines, (800) 433-7300; Delta Airlines, (800) 221-1212; JetBlue Airways, (800) 538-2583; Southwest Airlines, (800) 435-9792; and United Airlines, (800) 241-6522.

 Limousine service is available between the greater Richmond area and the airport; phone (804) 360-2122.

 Rental CarsHertz, at Richmond International Airport, offers discounts to AAA members; phone (804) 222-7228 or (800) 654-3080.

 Rail ServiceAmtrak train service is available at 7519 Staples Mill Rd., (800) 872-7245, and at historic Main Street Station at 500 E. Main St., (804) 646-2041.

 BusesThe Greyhound Lines Inc. bus terminal is at 2910 N. Boulevard St. across from The Diamond baseball field; phone (804) 254-5910.

 Public TransportationThe Greater Richmond Transit Co.
 (GRTC) operates buses throughout most of the city and parts of Henrico County.
 The base fare for local routes is $1.50.
 Transfers cost 25c.
 Transfers must be purchased at the time your initial fare is paid.
 Reduced rates are available for senior citizens and the physically impaired.
-Go Cards, used in lieu of cash by customers boarding GRTC vehicles, are available for advance purchase at more than 100 retail locations throughout the greater Richmond area in denominations of $5, $10 and $25.
+Go Cards, used in lieu of cash by customers boarding GRTC vehicles, are available for advance purchase at retail locations throughout the Richmond area for $10.
 Phone (804) 358-4782.